It is absolutely possible for a foreign spouse to visit their partner in the United States while awaiting their green card application.

 A person who has stronger family ties in the U.S., especially close relatives such as parents, may be subjected to more investigations to prove their non-immigrant intent to the immigration officers.
 The CBP agent or the immigration officer may believe that your visit to the U.S. may be intended to reunite with your family.

-The USCIS keeps records of a tourist trip into and out of the United States.
+The USCIS keeps records of tourist trips into and out of the United States.
 They preserve this information on a document called the I-94 travel record.
 If this record shows that a tourist violated any of the immigration rules, including exceeding their stay in the United States during a visit, their chances of re-admission into the country may reduce.
 On the other hand, a clean travel record increases the chances of such an immigrant gaining entry into the U.S.

 The Immigrant’s Home Country